 - 1⁄2 tsp salt

-- In a large frying pan, heat the oil over medium high heat.
-When visibly hot, add the chopped onions and fry until soft and translucent.
-Now stir in the chillies, diced tomatoes and garlic and ginger paste.
-Mix it all up well and add the ground beef and Goan sausage meat if using.
-Stir in the ground spices and stir until the meat is nicely coated with the onion mixture.
-Cover the pan.
-This will help the meat get rid of any excess water.
-Cook for about fifteen minutes or until completely cooked through and then uncover the pan and continue cooking until all of the moisture has evaporated.
-The meat needs to be quite dry.
+- Stir in the spices so that the meat is nicely coated.
+Cover the pan: this will help rid the meat of any excess water.
+Cook for about 10 minutes, or until completely cooked through, then uncover the pan and continue cooking until all the moisture has evaporated; the meat needs to be quite dry.

-- Allow the meat to cool and then stir in the salt, beaten egg and chopped coriander.
-Using a spice grinder or food processor, blend the meat until it is a very smooth paste.
-Mix the bread crumbs in well with your hands.
+- Allow the meat to cool and then stir in the salt, egg and coriander.
+Using a spice grinder or food processor, blend the meat to a very smooth paste.
+Mix in the breadcrumbs using your hands.

-- When ready to form the croquettes, take a piece of the meat paste that is a little larger than a golf ball and form it into a sausage shape.
-Repeat until all of the croquettes are formed.
-This can all be kept covered in the fridge until you are ready to fry for about three days.
+- Take a piece of meat paste about the size of a large golf ball and form it into a fat sausage shape.
+Repeat to form 12 croquettes.
+The croquettes can be kept covered in the fridge for up to three days until you are ready to fry them.

 - When ready to serve, spray a non-stick frying pan with cooking spray or use 1 tablespoon of rapeseed oil.
 Oil will give a crispier exterior and makes cooking less fussy, but both methods work well.
 Roll the croquettes in the semolina so that they are coated all over.
 Place the pan over a medium heat and cook the croquettes for about 5 minutes until browned, being sure to roll them around in the pan so that they cook evenly.
 Season with salt and serve.